xml-director/xmldirector.crex/docs/source/api.rst

 .. http:POST:: /path-to-connector/xmldirector-delete-content

-   Delete one or more items from the storage.
+   Delete one or more items from the storage...to be written

 .. http:POST:: /path-to-connector/xmldirector-convert

-   Start CRex conversion....to be written
+   Start CRex conversion...to be written